 A: Take a look at nearly any retirement guide, and there’ll be a section on what to do with your spouse’s income and savings.
-If you don’t have a spouse, there are several benefits you won’t have: spousal Social Security benefits, life insurance payouts and equity, and preferential tax treatment for married couples.
+If you don’t have a spouse, there are several benefits you won’t have: spousal Social Security benefits, life insurance payouts, equity, and preferential tax treatment for married couples.
 It can seem like the deck is stacked against you as a single person.

-Regardless of why you find yourself planning for a single retirement, whether it’s death, divorce or just not meeting the right person, you’re not alone.
-According to the U.S. census, 54% of men and 27% of women over age 65 are single.
+Regardless of why you find yourself planning for a single retirement, whether it’s death, divorce, or just not meeting the right person, you’re not alone.
+According to the U.S. Census, 54% of men and 27% of women over age 65 are single.
 They’ll face a much more difficult retirement landscape than their married counterparts.

 That doesn’t mean you need to find the first available partner to get hitched, though.
 There are many strategies that are easier for single people to execute than their married counterparts.
 Here are three steps you can take to make your retirement years safe and secure.